clairedn/cuda_multimulti_DDM/README.md

 - `episodes`: Files for the same window size but different indices are averaged before fitting

 These fitting parameters provide quantitative information about the dynamics at different spatial scales, which can be related to physical properties of the sample.

+The `--max-q` parameter (default: 20) controls how many q values are included in the fitting process.
+Note that lambda values are sorted in ascending order, while the corresponding q values (q = 2π/λ) are effectively sorted in descending order.
+Therefore, setting `--max-q 15` selects the 15 largest q values (corresponding to the 15 smallest lambda values) for fitting.
+This is useful when you want to focus on smaller spatial scales (higher q values) or reduce computational load while retaining the most relevant dynamics information.

 ## Input Files